-- i To recommend colours which compliment or occur naturally in the Surf Coast environment - ii To create a consistent palette of colours for the neighbourhood which is refined and gene ally muted, with limited highlights of stronger colour The aim is to theme the streetscapes without becoming restrictive to individuality and creativity - iii To ensure natural materials such as timber and stone are part of the dwelling facades and that coloured coatings do not clash or dominate over these materials or landscaping b.
+- i.
+To recommend colours which compliment or occur naturally in the Surf Coast environment. - ii.
+To create a consistent palette of colours for the neighbourhood which is refined and generally muted, with limited highlights of stronger colour.
+The aim is to theme the streetscapes without becoming restrictive to individuality and creativity. - iii.
+To ensure natural materials such as timber and stone are part of the dwelling facades and that coloured coatings do not clash or dominate over these materials or landscaping.

+b.
 Colour Palette Requirements

-- i Heritage colour schemes as are not permitted, and use of colours associated with imported styles such as Tuscan yellows, Mexican reds, Mediterranean Blues or Tudor black-and-white is discouraged - ii Greens and greys inspired by native vegetation are acceptable but should not be the primary colour scheme - iii Small accents of stronger colours are acceptable for small areas of the façade or for detailed elements Extent is at the discretion of the DAP - iv Colours should be generally in accordance with the Surf Coast Shire subdued colours policy - v Reflecti e, shiny and metallic colours are discouraged with the exception of small details such as handrails and external light fitting - vi Textures and materials on facades such as ship-lap boards, or low stonework plinths should be considered as part of the colour selection process Di erent textures or façade elements should generally be di erent in colour a.
-External Wall Materials Objective b.
-External Wall Materials Requirements
+- i.
+Heritage colour schemes as are not permitted, and use of colours associated with imported styles such as Tuscan yellows, Mexican reds, Mediterranean Blues or Tudor black-and-white is discouraged. - ii.
+Greens and greys inspired by native vegetation are acceptable but should not be the primary colour scheme. - iii.
+Small accents of stronger colours are acceptable for small areas of the façade or for detailed elements.
+Extent is at the discretion of the D.A.P. - iv.
+Colours should be generally in accordance with the Surf Coast Shire subdued colours policy. - v.
+Reflective, shiny and metallic colours are discouraged with the exception of small details such as handrails and external light fittings. - vi.
+Textures and materials on facades such as ship-lap boards, or low stonework plinths should be considered as part of the colour selection process.
+Different textures or façade elements should generally be different in colour.